New York City Fire Department: 1865–1898

 In 1865, the volunteer fire department was abolished by a state act which created the Metropolitan Fire District and the Metropolitan Fire Department (MFD).
 This effectively gave control of the fire departments in the cities of New York and Brooklyn to the Governor who appointed his Board of Commissioners.
 There was never any effective incorporation of the fire departments of the two cities during this period.
 It wasn't until the Greater City of New York was consolidated in 1898 that the two were combined under one common organization or organizational structure.
 The change met with a mixed reaction from the citizens, and some of the eliminated volunteers became bitter and resentful, which resulted in both political battles and street fights.
 The insurance companies in the city, however, finally won the battle and had the volunteers replaced with paid firefighters.
 The members of the paid fire department were primarily selected from the prior volunteers.
 All of the volunteer's apparatus, including their fire houses, were seized by the state who made use of them to form the new organization and form the basis of the current FDNY.
 The MFD lasted until 1870 when the Tweed Charter ended state control in the city.
 As a result, a new Board of Fire Commissioners was created and the original name of the Fire Department City of New York (FDNY) was reinstated.

 Initially, the paid fire service only covered present day Manhattan, until the act of 1865 which united Brooklyn with Manhattan to form the Metropolitan District.
 The same year the fire department consisted of 13 Chief Officers and 552 Company Officers and firemen.
 The officers and firemen worked a continuous tour of duty, with three hours a day off for meals and one day off a month, and were paid salaries according to their rank or grade.
 1865 also saw the first adoption of regulations, although they were fairly strict and straitlaced.
-Following several large fires in 1866 which resulted in excessive fire losses and a rise in insurance rates, the fire department was reorganized under the command of General Alexander Shaler, and with military discipline the paid department reached its full potential which resulted in a general reduction in fire losses.
-In 1870 the merit system of promotion in the Fire Department was established.
-Southwestern Westchester County (which would later become the western Bronx) was annexed by New York in 1874 and the volunteers there were phased out and replaced by the paid department.
+Following several large fires in 1866 (which resulted in excessive fire losses and a rise in insurance rates), the fire department was reorganized under the command of General Alexander Shaler, and with military discipline the paid department reached its full potential which resulted in a general reduction in fire losses.
+In 1870, the merit system of promotion in the Fire Department was established.
+Southwestern Westchester County (which would later become the western Bronx) was annexed by New York in 1874; as a result, the volunteers there were phased out and replaced by the paid department.
 This pattern was repeated as City services expanded elsewhere.